 Known as Seattle’s oldest neighborhood, Pioneer Square suffered a devastating fire in 1889 after a pot of glue caught flame.
 After this fire, residents decided to rebuild the city above the old one — leaving underground passageways and buildings that are still accessible today.

 Take an underground tour of the original neighborhood to learn more about Seattle’s history and some of the city’s defining events.
+This is also a spooky Halloween activity in Seattle to participate in.

 5. Visit the Seattle Aquarium